Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 Multiple DNS requests associated with the generated controlled subdomain were subsequently observed.

-The requests confirmed that the supplied JNDI payload was being processed by the application and that the application was making an external DNS request as a result.
+The requests demonstrated that the supplied JNDI payload was being processed by the application and that the application was making an external DNS request as a result.

 ### Image 3